1jour1vin

 About the estate:

 Jérôme Coursodon heads one of the renowned estates in Mauves.
-The Saint-Joseph wines from this part of the appellation (Mauves-Tournon) differ from those further north, around Sarras, even though all are produced on granite soils.
-The estate’s reds are often more fully developed than the whites.
+The Saint-Joseph wines from this part of the appellation (Mauves-Tournon) differ from those further north, around Sarras, even though all are produced on granitic soils.
+The estate’s reds are often more mature than its whites.

 Decanter